Adhikara Yoga School's 200hr Yoga Teacher Training

 The result is a rigorous, grounded, relevant training perfect for socially-engaged yoga practitioners wishing to deepen their own practice or learn the essential skills of teaching yoga.

-My co-leader, Jacoby Ballard, and I have diverse areas of expertise, including Buddhist philosophy, neurobiology, Tantric perspectives, bio-mechanical alignment, trauma-informed methodology, and creative asana sequencing.
-We also bring in amazing faculty throughout the training.
+My guest faculty and I have diverse areas of expertise, including Buddhist philosophy, neurobiology, Tantric perspectives, bio-mechanical alignment, trauma-informed methodology, and creative asana sequencing.

 We are very committed to making this training financially accessible, especially to those who are underrepresented in the current yoga scene.
 We have a robust scholarship fund as well as payment plans to help get a wider range of teachers out there representing the fullness of our communities!